imhicihu/Database-on-mobile-device/README.md

 * Code review
      * This project do not allow rewrite or modify the code.
 Copyright issues.
 * Other guidelines
-     * No. It is a companion of our bibliographical search of our website.
+     * No. This is a companion, collateral project that fuel our bibliographical search of our website.
 There is _no_ plan to updates.
+The goal was reached.

 ### Who do I talk to? ###